THOMASELOVE/500-classes-2025/class07/README.md

 ### Part 1 is a recorded lecture you should watch before 10 AM on Thursday 2025-02-27.

 - Slides for the recorded lecture 7 are [available in PDF](https://github.com/THOMASELOVE/500-slides-2025/blob/main/500_slides07r.pdf) (click on the down arrow to download) and [as Quarto (.qmd) code](https://github.com/THOMASELOVE/500-slides-2025/blob/main/500_slides07r.qmd).
-- A link to the recording will be posted by Friday 2025-02-21.
+- A link to the recording is available on our Shared Drive.

 ### Part 2 is a Zoom meeting on Thursday 2025-02-27 from **10-11 AM** Eastern Time.